 6.10 Unchecked Array Copying [XYW]

-SPARK prevents this vulnerability.

-Array assignments in SPARK are only permitted between objects that have statically matching bounds.
-Hence all violations are detected at compile time.
+SPARK does exhibit this vulnerability since array assignments in SPARK are only permitted between objects that have statically matching bounds.
+Hence all violations are detected by the SPARK analysis tools.
+SPARK programs that have been subject to this level of analysis can be compiled with run-time checks suppressed, supported by a body of evidence that such checks could never fail, and thus removing the possibility of erroneous execution.

 6.11 Pointer Type Conversions [HFC]

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+This vulnerability cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].

 6.12 Pointer Arithmetic [RVG]

 This vulnerability cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].

-This is no longer true since SPARK permits limited forms of access types.

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+SPARK does permit very limited variation of “owned access types” but direct manipulation of accessing variable is prevented by the SPARK processor.

 6.13 NULL Pointer Dereference [XYH]

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+This vulnerability cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].
+SPARK does permit very limited of “owned access types” but forbids the sharing of access values between access variables and forbids setting access variables to Null.

 6.14 Dangling Reference to Heap [XYK]

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+This vulnerability cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].
+SPARK does permit very limited of “owned access types” but forbids the use of the heap or the declaration of storage pools.

 6.15 Arithmetic Wrap-around Error [FIF]

 6.15.1 Applicability to language